Neuroscience

 • Psychological Disorders and the Brain – Depression and Anxiety

-• How Treatment for Psychological Disorders Effect the Brain
+• How Treatment for Psychological Disorders Affects the Brain

 Course Structure

-Students in Neuroscience will receive a weekly email on Monday morning with directions for weekly readings, assignments and any lab preparation for the week.
-A complete list of lab materials will be sent prior to the beginning of class.
-Tuesday’s class will be a lecture format where will explore the topics for the week.
+Students in Neuroscience will receive a weekly email on Monday morning with directions for the week’s readings, assignments, and any lab preparation.
+A complete list of lab materials will be sent before the start of class.
+Tuesday’s class will be a lecture, where we will explore the week’s topics.
 Videos and websites will be used to enhance learning.
-Our Thursday session will be a lab format with videos, and virtual experiments in collaboration with other students in the class.
-The first half of the year will feature more content in neuroanatomy: neurons, neurotransmitters and brain structure and function.
-Topics in neuroscience such as memory, sleep, decision-making and the neuroscience of psychological disorders, will be presented in both the latter half of the first semester and all throughout the second semester.
+Our Thursday session will be a lab-style session with videos and virtual experiments, in collaboration with other students in the class.
+The first half of the year will feature more content in neuroanatomy: neurons, neurotransmitters, and brain structure and function.
+Topics in neuroscience, such as memory, sleep, decision-making, and the neuroscience of psychological disorders, will be presented in both the latter half of the first semester and throughout the second semester.

-Students will be required to complete most assignments, tests and essays within one week of the assignment being posted.
-Discussion boards will be used for class discussions of topics that we are covering during a particular week, or for collaboration with other students on assignments, and labs.
+Students will be required to complete most assignments, tests, and essays within one week of the assignment being posted.
+Discussion boards will be used for class discussions of topics covered during a particular week, or for collaboration with other students on assignments and labs.

 Who should enroll?

-This class is for high school students in grades 9-12 who are looking for an interactive class where they can learn about neuroanatomy and neuroscience.
+This class is for high school students in grades 9-12 who are looking for an interactive course on neuroanatomy and neuroscience.
 A background in biology is suggested but not required.
 This class also has a lab requirement where we will work as a class to complete assignments.
 Students should be willing to work with others in a virtual environment.

 Technology Requirements